 The Old Fish Market, 59-63 Baldwin St, city centre, Bristol BS1 1QZ – a flagship Fuller’s pub in central Bristol which is corporate-feeling but has great beer and is well run.

-Taprooms aren’t really our thing, and if you’re in town hunting beer you’ve probably already scoped them out, but our personal favourites are…
+Taprooms aren’t really our thing, and if you’re in town hunting beer you’ve probably already scoped them out.
+But our personal favourites for 2024 are…

 - Lost & Grounded, 91 Whitby Rd, Brislington, Bristol BS4 4AR, weekends only – unusual focus on lager and Continental beer styles.